yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 Our program will work similarly to [todo.txt](http://todotxt.com).

-When using the completed program, it'll work like this:
+When done, we will be able to add, list, and complete tasks from the command line using the command "todo":

     $ todo ls
     [1]     [2014-3-27]     Get groceries